-- Encourage your mentee to schedule time to meet with a Career Coach in the Macklin Center for Academic, Career, and Leadership Support for Academic, Career, and Leadership Support to plan a strategy that would align their values to the job search. - Encourage your mentee to attend workshops and/or events sponsored by USG's student organizations and the Office of Diversity, Equity and Inclusion.
+- Encourage your mentee to schedule time to meet with a Career Coach in the Center for Career Development to plan a strategy that would align their values to the job search. - Encourage your mentee to attend workshops and/or events sponsored by USG's student organizations and the Office of Diversity, Equity and Inclusion.